ka1nsha/ettubrute/README.md

 I know this tool wasn't to do Brute-Force tool but i loved that name.

 This tool is faster than alternatives because it sends asynchronous requests.
 You can also see the % status on the CLI.
 This way you can guess how much word remaining.
-At the end of the study you can see all the request and response codes on a csv file.
+At the end, you can see all the requests and response codes in a csv file.

 # Usage